When is trying to heal with yoga not enough?

 But, yoga is not a cure-all.
-There is also not just “one” yoga practice and not all yoga practice is focused on the goal of physical therapy or even physical health and wellness.
+There is not just “one” yoga practice.
+And, not all yoga practice focuses on the goal of physical therapy or even physical health and wellness.
 Yoga is a broad suite of tools with many applications.
-There are many situations where yoga is either not the right tool, or is not sufficient as the only tool, to address an issue that we’re having in our body.
+There are many situations where yoga is either not the right tool, or is not sufficient as the only tool, to heal an issue in our body.
 So, what factors should we consider when we decide when to heal with yoga or seek outside advice?

 Most generally we could say that it’s time to seek outside support when you’ve hit the end of your own knowledge and when the body issue of concern isn’t improving.
 That said, let’s walk through some specific ways to think about what you’re experiencing This process can help you determine whether it’s time for some outside suggestions.

 What kind of problem is it?

 Are we talking about a short-term general muscle soreness kind of issue?
 Then yoga can contribute to helping stretch and hydrate tissues.
-The kind of muscle soreness we’re talking about here is when muscles feel sore after an intense bout of sport or other activity, for example, or when your muscles feel sore because you are ramping up or training more intensely for a sport or event.
-If the muscle soreness has a dull, achy feel and is felt throughout the muscle, then it’s likely that yoga may contribute to helping, but other therapies may also help.
+The kind of muscle soreness we’re talking about here is when muscles feel sore after an intense bout of sport or other activity, for example.
+Or, your muscles might feel sore because you are training more intensely for a sport or event.
+If the muscle soreness has a dull, achy feel and is felt throughout the muscle, then it’s likely that yoga may help.
+But other therapies may also help.

 When does the problem occur?

-If the muscle soreness or other pain/irritation/discomfort that you’re experiencing is isolated to yoga and not experienced at other times during the day or during other activities, then it could probably be addressed by modifying or changing the yoga that you’re doing.
+If the muscle soreness or other pain/irritation/discomfort that you experience is isolated to yoga and not something you experience at other times during the day or during other activities, then it could probably be addressed by changing the yoga that you’re doing.
 Does the soreness or irritation only show up in certain postures or types of postures?
-Then it’s likely pointing to a need to modify or change something about how you approach those postures in your body.
+Then it’s likely pointing to a need to modify something about how you approach those postures in your body.